Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 # Introduction
-This page describes all the ways of modding your note, and goes into depth on the ways you can mod your note without losing your changes upon updates.
+This page describes all the ways of modding your note, and goes into depth on the ways you can mod your note **without losing your changes** between updates.

 !!! note